HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mg5.md

 # Strategies
 ## Using
-- Try and find a good scope.
+- Try to find a good scope.
 The MG5 is more accurate than many weapons in Suroi, so make sure to take advantage of this.
 - Reload whenever you're not in combat.
   - Not only will this give you a full magazine to work with, it also frees up more space in your pack for ammunition.
   - The MG5 has the second longest reload of any weapon, so reload out of combat and avoid reloading in combat if possible.